nilufarshaikh/social-hive-blog-chat-app/README.md

 ## Description:

 This repository contains a Laravel application for a Blog CRUD functionality with a real-time chat application with Node.js integration.
-This project is a code-along learning project from the [Let's Learn Laravel: A Guided Path For Beginners](https://www.udemy.com/course/lets-learn-laravel-a-guided-path-for-beginners) Udemy course.

 ## Features: